fbpx

 The Grove Park Splash Pad (188th St and Pacific St)

-This brand new Splash Park was completed in 2020 along with the upgraded baseball field and new pavilion in The Grove Park.
+This brand new splash park in Elkhorn was completed in 2020 along with the upgraded baseball field and new pavilion in The Grove Park.
 It is open from May all the way through September.

 Kountze Sprayground (1920 Pinkney St)